adamb314/ServoProject/CadFiles/BootloaderProgrammer/readme.md

-This model allows you to 3d print a jig so that you do not need to solder wires on each board you wish to flash the bootloader to.
+This model allows you to 3d print a jig that makes it easier to connect the programmer to each board you wish to flash the bootloader to.

 Pogo pins I used:
 `P50-B1`